What should your next fitness goal be? Take the quiz.

 How to Get Rid of Side Stitch While Exercising

-Once the dreaded side stitch pain occurs, here are some things you can do to get rid of side stitches and recover quickly:
+Once the dreaded side stitch pain occurs, here are some things you can do to get rid of it and recover quickly so you can get back to your workout ASAP.

 Slow Down or Take a Break

-Take a moment to slow down or stop, focus on your breathing and collect yourself instead of muscling through, which could cause even sharper pain.
+Take a moment to slow down or stop, breathe, and collect yourself instead of muscling through, which could cause even sharper pain.

 Focus on Your Breathing

-If there was ever a time to challenge yourself to some deep breathing, it’s during a side stitch episode!
+If there was ever a time to challenge yourself to some deep breathing, it’s during a side stitch episode.
 Try to slow down and keep your inhales and exhales controlled and measured.
-You could try box breathing and inhale deeply for 5 counts, hold the breath for 5 counts, exhale completely for 5 counts, and then wait 5 counts before inhaling again.
+You could try box breathing and inhale deeply for four counts, hold the breath for four counts, exhale completely for four counts, and then wait four counts before inhaling again.

 Stretch Your Abdominal Muscles